 - 3. You will be prompted for the following information: - Job Name A free-form name for the job you are creating.
 Must be unique. - Multi Tenant Check the box if the job is for a multi-tenant database.
 This option allows existing rulesets to be re-used to mask identical schemas via different connectors.
 The connector is selected at job execution time. - Rule Set Select the rule set that this job will profile. - No. of Streams The number of parallel streams to use when running the jobs.
 For example, you can select two streams to profile two tables in the ruleset concurrently in the job instead of one table at a time. - Min Memory (MB) (optional) Minimum amount of memory to allocate for the job, in megabytes. - Max Memory (MB) (optional) Maximum amount of memory to allocate for the job, in megabytes. - Feedback Size (optional) The number of rows to process before writing a message to the logs.
 Set this parameter to the appropriate level of detail required for monitoring your job.
-For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%.

-- Multiple Profiler Expression Check By default, the profiler stops testing Profiler Expressions on a column or data value after the first expression matches.
-Check this box if the job should check all Profiler Expressions.
-If multiple Profiler Expressions match, the Profiler report will indicate multiple matches and the algorithm specified by the DefaultMultiphiAlgorithm application setting will be assigned. - Profile Sets The name of the Profile Set to use.
+For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%. - Multiple PHI Check the box if the job should run all Profile Expressions against the result set instead of finding the first matching Profile Expression.
+With this option, the Profiler report will indicate all matching Profile expressions, and if multiple Profile Expressions match, will assign the default Multiple PHI masking algorithm. - Profile Sets The name of the Profile Set to use.
 A Profile Set is a set of Profile Expressions (for example, a set of financial expressions). - Comments (optional) Add comments related to this job. - Email (optional) Add e-mail address(es) to which to send status messages.
-Separate addresses with a comma (,). - 4.
-When you are finished, click Save.
+Separate addresses with a comma (,).

+4. When you are finished, click Save.